lakshay17244/Blood_Bank/README.md

 # Blood Bank

-This is the frontend of the BloodBank based on React
+This is the frontend of the BloodBank based on React.

 ### Installing